philsquared/pykyll/README.md

-# pykyll
+# PyKyll
 A static site generator, with similarities to Jekyll, in Python.
+Pronounced like "Pickle".

-This is currently intended to be used by including this repo as a submodule - but there's no reason that other methdos shouldn't work.
+This is currently intended to be used by including this repo as a submodule - but there's no reason that other methods shouldn't work.

 Sites are generated from templates, posts (blog posts or articles), and (fixed) content.